hpcclab/oaas-sdk2-py/docs/reference.md

 ### @oaas.getter and @oaas.setter (Accessor Methods)

 Accessors provide typed read/write methods bound to persisted fields.
-They are async, validated at registration, and behave like normal methods for callers.
+They can be async or sync, are validated at registration, and behave like normal methods for callers.
 Accessors are not exported as standalone RPC functions; they remain methods on the service class and do not appear in the package "functions" list.

 Why: avoid redundant RPC for pure data access.
 A method incurs an RPC call that then reads/writes state and returns; an accessor performs the data operation directly.